Cribbage - often abbreviated to crib - is a two, three, or sometimes four player (e.g. playing two against two as

 When beginners count the points it is best to do it in your head first.
 Then count out your score aloud before you peg them on the board.
 Miscounting the muggins rule can cost you points in the rules of cribbage UK.

 Crib scoring is exactly the same principal as that of the show.
 One exception is that a crib score can only include a flush if all five crib cards are of the same suit to get the 5 points.

 Reshuffle the pack after counting up the crib.
 The game returns to the next deal and continues until one player gets over 61 points (2 player game).

-These cribbage rhymes are sometimes said during play when laying a card to hit 31 from a score that is:
+These cribbage tips and rhymes are sometimes said during play when laying a card to hit 31 from a score that is:

 The game of cribbage comes from 'noddy' a 16th Century card game.
 Noddy was about as useful for gambling as the game of SNAP.
 So an Englishman named Sir John Suckling changed the game and it became cribbage in the 17th Century.

 Sir John Suckling was a courtier, a poet, and an ardent gambler.
 One rumour says he gave gifts of marked cards to the aristocracy.
 He then made his fortune by winning large sums of money from them.